Windows Azure Execution Models

 Figure 1: Windows Azure Virtual Machines provides Infrastructure as a Service.

 As the figure shows, you can create virtual machines using either the Windows Azure Management Portal or the REST-based Windows Azure Service Management API.
 The Management Portal can be accessed from any popular browser, including Internet Explorer, Mozilla, and Chrome.
 For the REST API, Microsoft provides client scripting tools for Windows, Linux, and Macintosh systems.
 Other software is also free to use this interface.

-The stock images in the gallery include Microsoft and Linux operating system images.
+The VHDs in the gallery and on VMDepot include clean Microsoft and Linux operating system images as well as images that include Microsoft and other third party products installed on them.
 The options are growing all the time.
 Examples include various versions, editions and configurations of:

 - Windows Server

 - Linux servers such as Suse, Ubuntu and CentOS